egujito/suckless-repos/README.md

 ***IMPORTANT***

-Make sure you change everything in [`autostart.h`](https://github.com/egujito/suckless-repos/blob/master/dwm/autostart.sh) to fit your system
+Make sure you change everything in [`autostart.h`](https://github.com/egujito/suckless-repos/blob/master/dwm/autostart.sh) to fit your system.
+If you want those (not!) workspaces icons use a nerdfont.

 ### DWMBLOCKS